-Receive Quality Obstetrics and Gynecology Care in Central, Hong Kong
+Receive Quality Obstetrics and Gynaecology Care in Central, Hong Kong

 This is where we began and is still the field in which we are best known for.
 Central Health was originally founded to provide Obstetrics and Gynecology care to support mothers and babies.
 Over the past 23 years, we have delivered more than 8000 babies throughout Hong Kong and continue to do so, at a rate of 400 per year.
 Our Obstetricians, Dr. Lucy Lord and Dr Grace Cheung, have admission rights at the Matilda, Adventist, Sanatorium and Canossa hospitals, and aim to give you the happiest and safest delivery possible.

-At Central Health, we audit our Gynecology and Obstetrics performance based on the well-being of the mothers and babies, as well as rates of intervention.
+At Central Health, we audit our Obstetrics and Gynaecology performance based on the well-being of the mothers and babies, as well as rates of intervention.
 Intervention refers to birth complications, such as caesarian section and episiotomy.
 We are happy to provide our patients with the outcomes for our deliveries and the rates of intervention.
 Please ask our midwives for our most recent data.

 We believe it is very important that our patients have complete confidence in our obstetrics and gynecological care!